Current Studies

 Collaborators

-Dr. Greg Murray, PhD, Professor in Psychological Sciences at Swinburne University.
+Greg Murray, PhD, Professor in Psychological Sciences at Swinburne University

 Dr. Michael Berk, Ph.D., MBBCH, MMED, FF(Psych)SA, FRANCZP, Director, Alfred Deakin Professor of Psychiatry at Deakin University School of Medicine